determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 user-provided training images featuring a new concept, and then incorporating representations of the concept into generated art.

-### Training
+### Fine-Tuning

-After including your user access token in the `const.yaml` config file by modifying the final part of the lines which read
+After including your user access token in the `finetune_finetune_const.yaml` config file by modifying the final part of the lines which read

 ```yaml